 In the investment world, instead of food groups, you have asset classes.
 A well-balanced portfolio contains, at a minimum, an allocation toward each of the following asset classes: U.S. equities of both the large-cap and small-cap type (stocks or stock index funds); international equities; and fixed income (cash, certificates of deposits, and bonds).
 Each year, you would rebalance this portfolio back to a target mix.

 If you use funds and/or financial advisors with higher expenses than index funds, then you may need to take a lower withdrawal rate to account for the higher fees you are paying.

 4. Take retirement-income withdrawals in a particular, prescribed order.

 When you take withdrawals, your retirement income should come from each category in a particular order.
 For the new investor, these rules can be complex.
-To simplify the idea, picture three buckets.
+To simplify the idea, picture three buckets:

 - Bucket number one is filled with cash, enough to cover one year’s worth of living expenses.

 - Inside bucket number two, you stack your fixed-income investments (sometimes called a "bond ladder").
 Each layer represents one year’s worth of living expenses.
 Every year, one year’s worth of spending money “matures” and moves from the “fixed income” basket to the “cash” basket.
 That ensures that you will always have enough cash on hand to cover your upcoming expenses.

 - The third bucket is filled to the rim with equities.
-You may only take money from the equity bucket when it overflows.
-An overflow year is any year when equities have above-average returns, roughly an annual return in excess of 12% to 15%.
+You would only take money from the equity bucket when it overflows.
+An overflow year is any year when equities have above-average returns, excess of 12% to 15%, perhaps.
 At the end of an overflow year, you sell excess equities and use the proceeds to refill the fixed income and cash buckets.